 On 24 March 2020, the state parliament of Nordrhein-Westfalen passed the law on the establishment of a special fund - "NRW Rescue mechanism".
 This includes in particular immediate measures to facilitate loans and assistance for micro-enterprises and sole proprietors.
-Loans are granted under the "NRW.BANK Universal Loan", with "NRW.Bank" providing an indemnity against liability for up to 80% of a working capital loan granted by the house bank.
+Loans are granted under the "NRW.BANK Universal Loan", with "NRW.Bank" providing an indemnity against liability for up to 80% of a working capital loan granted by the house bank = loans with bullet maturities of 2 and 4 years or instalment loans with 3, 4 and 5 years maturity and an option of 1 or 2 grace years.

 In addition, Nordrhein-Westfalen has launched an immediate aid programme in the form of non-repayable grants, graduated according to the number of employed persons (EE).
 Up to 5 EE = EUR 9k, up to 10 EE = EUR 15k and up to 50 EE = EUR 25k.
+For conversion into EE, see Baden-Württemberg.